ionninja/chillaxdocs/Writerside/topics/Quick-start-guide.md

          or <a href="https://betterdiscord.app/">BetterDiscord</a> and then apply/install the theme.
   </step>
    <step>
-      Secondly, you can inject CHILLAX on browser using any of the CSS injectors.
+      Secondly, you can inject CHILLAX on browser using any of the CSS injectors
+      such as <a href="https://github.com/openstyles/stylus">Stylus</a> etc.
   </step>
    <p>Congratulation!
 You now have chillax!</p>
    <p>